Transgender rights in the United States: Cases

 A gender stereotype is an assumption about how a person should dress which could encompass a significant range of transgender behavior.
 This potentially significant change in the law was not tested until Smith v.
-City of Salem 378 F.3d 566, 568 (6th Cir.
+City of Salem, 378 F.3d 566, 568 (6th Cir.
 2004).
 Smith, a trans woman, had been employed as a lieutenant in the fire department without incident for seven years.
 After doctors diagnosed Smith with Gender Identity Disorder ("GID"), she began to experience harassment and retaliation following complaint.
 She filed Title VII claims of sex discrimination and retaliation, equal protection and due process claims under 42 U.S.C. § 1983, and state law claims of invasion of privacy and civil conspiracy.
 On appeal, the Price Waterhouse precedent was applied at p.
 574: "[i]t follows that employers who discriminate against men because they do wear dresses and makeup, or otherwise act femininely, are also engaging in sex discrimination, because the discrimination would not occur but for the victim's sex."
-Chow (2005 at p214) comments that the Sixth Circuit's holding and reasoning represents a significant victory for transgender people.
+Chow (2005 at p.
+214) comments that the Sixth Circuit's holding and reasoning represents a significant victory for transgender people.
 By reiterating that discrimination based on both sex and gender expression is forbidden under Title VII, the court steers transgender jurisprudence in a more expansive direction.
 But dress codes, which frequently have separate rules based solely on gender, continue.
 Carroll v.
 Talman Fed.
 Savs. & Loan Association, 604 F.2d 1028, 1032 (7th Cir.)
 1979, has not been overruled.

 Harrah's implemented a policy named "Personal Best", in which it dictated a general dress code for its male and female employees.
 Females were required to wear makeup, and there were similar rules for males.
 One female employee, Darlene Jesperson, objected and sued under Title VII.
 In Jespersen v.
 Harrah's Operating Co., No. 03-15045 (9th Cir.
 April 14, 2006), plaintiff conceded that dress codes could be legitimate but that certain aspects could nevertheless be demeaning; plaintiff also cited Price Waterhouse.
 The Ninth Circuit disagreed, upholding the practice of business-related gender-specific dress codes.
 When such a dress code is in force, an employee amid transition could find it impossible to obey the rules.